 Several aspects of active sensor research, particularly as it relates to the choice of frequencies for measuring Earth-oriented variables from a space platform, are presented below.
 It should be noted in determining optimal frequencies that, due to the broad frequency response range of various phenomena of interest, there is often a need for simultaneous measurements at several frequencies so that contributions of the radar return from different sources can be separated.

 The radar return from any surface is a function of radar frequency, surface roughness, surface dielectric properties, angle of incidence and aspect, and sub-surface microstructure.
 In each of the applications listed, the energy reflected back to a radar sensor is strongly affected by at least one backscattering mechanism related to the measured phenomenon.
-In general, these are: oceanic roughness (used in the study of ocean structure and winds over sea surfaces); O2 absorption (used in determining surface pressure over oceans); and surface roughness and dielectric constant variations (used in studies of ice, snow and land parameters).
+In general, these are: oceanic roughness (used in the study of ocean structure and winds over sea surfaces); O2 absorption (used in determining surface pressure over oceans); and surface roughness and dielectric constant variations (used in studies of ice, snow, and land parameters).

 2 Active sensing of ocean and ocean winds